TateEller/FatAlbertBoxes/README.md

+# How to use software

+After downloading the repository, open it in the command terminal or use the terminal from VisualSudio Code.
+Once there type "mvn clean javafx:run".
+Now the application should appear and use ot to create whatever box you want.
+After pressing the "download" button, the file will be saved to your downloads folder.

 # Laser-Cut Blueprint Generator

 A Java application designed to use an Epson (or equilavent) wood-cutting laser to generate blueprints for custom-sized boxes.